succe3d/iot-honeypot/README.md

 #    Login: admin / YOUR_GRAFANA_PASSWORD
 ```

-A pre-built 16-panel dashboard loads automatically.
-Grafana binds to `127.0.0.1` only — it is never exposed to the internet.
+A pre built 16 panel dashboard loads automatically.
+Grafana binds to `127.0.0.1` only it is never exposed to the internet.

 ### Data on Disk